Endophytic fungi reshape the core microbiota of the root system to promote peanut growth and disease resistance

 Fig. 1 Promoting effect of P. liquidambaris on growth and disease resistance of peanut plants

-Ten of these strains with potential growth-promoting or bacteriostatic activities were selected to construct a synthetic colony.
+Ten strains with potential growth-promoting or bacteriostatic activities were selected to construct a synthetic colony.
 The fresh weight of peanut roots treated with the synthetic colony was 37.08% higher than that of the uninoculated treatment; the fresh weight of the plants increased by 34.06%.
 In addition, inoculation of synthetic colonies reduced the occurrence of peanut root rot and the content of Fusarium acnes in the soil, and was able to promote peanut root development.
 The endophytic fungus P. liquidambaris alone and the synthetic flora reduced the severity of peanut root rot by 51.26% and 57.46%, respectively.
 At peanut maturity, application of synthetic mycorrhizal flora significantly increased aboveground, root biomass and peanut yield by 35.56%, 81.19% and 34.31%, respectively.

 This study provides a new perspective to reveal the multiple beneficial effects of probiotics, i.e., endophytic fungi as inducers used to improve the core endophytic microbiome of the root system thereby promoting plant growth and disease resistance.